 DMA-1240ADS Multi-Channel Amplifier

 NEW!
 Our new DMA-1240ADS might just be the best multi-channel amplifier ever.
 We designed it specifically to address the growing use of devices with built-in voice assistants, such as Amazon’s Alexa.
-In addition to all of the clean power, sound, reliability, and features found in our popular DMA-1240, the DMA-1240ADS adds the ability to connect up to six Alexa devices, such as the Echo Dot or Echo Input, and have voice responses and streaming music automatically take priority over whatever else you are listening to.
+In addition to all of the clean power, sound, reliability, and features found in our popular DMA-1240, the DMA-1240ADS adds the ability to connect multiple Alexa devices, such as the Echo Dot, and have voice responses and streaming music automatically take priority over whatever else you are listening to.

 Use this powerful 12-channel amplifier on its own or in combination with a mid-level or advanced Lync whole-house audio (WHA) system.
 Listen to the sources from your WHA system or whatever else you've plugged into the regular amplifier inputs, but when the Voice Assistant device is active, it takes priority over what you hear.
 Ask Alexa a question and her response is heard through your speakers; when her response is finished, the amplifier automatically returns to its previous source.
 In fact, you can stream music and hear Alexa's responses even when the WHA system is powered off or in sleep mode.

-The DMA-1240ADS also includes an Override Input for connecting third-party devices that output security announcements and other messages.
+The DMA-1240ADS also includes an Override Input for connecting third-party devices (such as Ring/Echo Dot) that output security announcements and other messages.
 When the override circuit detects a signal, its audio signal takes priority over the amplifier channels you've selected via a 6-pin dip switch on the back of the amplifier.
+Use the Dots spread throughout your home to communicate with the Ring video doorbell.

 With its ADSTM (Auto Detect and Switch) circuit, the DMA-1240ADS opens a realm of possibilities that enhance your audio experience.
 Here are a couple suggestions for how to use this remarkable 12-channel amplifier: